Upper Cervical Spine Injury

 Wedge or Compression Fractures

 There is primarily anterior height loss and no posterior vertebral involvement.

-A fracture that extends obliquely from the anterosuperior vertebral body to the inferior end plate with varying involvement of the end plat
+A fracture that extends obliquely from the anterosuperior vertebral body to the inferior endplate with the varying involvement of the end plate.

 These fractures show extensive vertebral body comminution and varying degrees of height loss.
 There is also posterior vertebral body involvement and fragment retropulsion.

-With any of vertebral body fractures, the posterior ligamentous complex can be disrupted.
+With any vertebral body fractures, the posterior ligamentous complex can be disrupted.

 Injuries to facets are very common.